 Serco is proud to be playing a part in the NHS Test & Trace programme.
 However, the part we play is limited and specific.
-We account for just 1.5% of the overall investment in the service:
+We account for around 1.5% of the overall investment in the service:

 On the tracing side, our main role is one of two companies in the national system responsible for telephoning the people identified to us by NHS Professionals as having been in contact with people who have tested positive.
 Recently, we have also been adding some temporary, minimal, non-clinical support to NHS Professionals, but this has not previously been our role.

 We are not involved in any other parts of the Test and Trace process.

 We are not involved in the design and management of the overall Test or Trace programme.

 We are not involved in modelling the capacity requirements of the system.

 We are not involved with the NHS App, the IT systems, the booking of tests, the provision of test kits, the test laboratories, or delivering test results.

 3. The UK Government has, with its partners, built one of the largest systems in Europe: Over 85 million tests have been delivered by NHS Test & Trace - it is now the largest Covid-19 testing system in Europe.

 4. Since Test and Trace began it has successfully traced 9million people and asked them to self-isolate.